auth3-dev/nodejs-sdk/README.md

 For a quick-start example code check [examples](examples/).

-Once you've initialised the client once you can use it to perform multiple requests.
+Once you've initialised the client you can use it to perform multiple requests.

 ## Run